Green Bay, Wisconsin: Government

 Green Bay is governed by a mayor and a city council.
 The mayor is elected in a citywide vote.
+Since 2019, the mayor of Green Bay is Eric Genrich.
 The city council consists of 12 members each elected from districts.

 Green Bay is represented by Tony Wied (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Jamie Wall (D) and Eric Wimberger (R) represent Green Bay in the Wisconsin State Senate, and Amaad Rivera-Wagner (D), Ryan Spaude (D), and Ben Franklin (R) represent Green Bay in the Wisconsin State Assembly.